yhzhang0128/egos-2000/README.md

 ## Earth and Grass Operating System

-The **egos** part of egos-2000 comes from its 3-layer architecture.
+The **egos** part of egos-2000 is named after its 3-layer architecture.

 * The **earth layer** implements hardware-specific abstractions.
     * tty and disk device interfaces